Porting & optimization

 OpenMP snippet

-HIP or Cuda equivalent
+HIP or CUDA equivalent

 #pragma omp allocate(scratch_space) allocator(omp_cgroup_mem_alloc) [1]